ndm-io/wigwam-design-coming-soon/issues.md

 Use this file to track the issues that arise with the coming soon website

+## issue-6 - 11/08/17

+### Problem

+A user can send a contact message then continue to click the submit button and more messages are sent.

+Add logic to only allow one successful send then disable the button

+Also updated Contact page image

 ## issue-5 - 05/08/17

 ### Problem